Magnific7/Pizza-shop/README.md

 This is a website of the pizza shop .Here you  can :

 * Make an order.
-* pick the type of topping you want.
+* Pick the type of topping you want.
 * Pick which size you want .
 * Pick the crust you want.
 * Decide whether you have the pizza delivered to you .